telerik/winforms-docs/controls/gridview/rows/painting-rows.md

 ---
 title: Painting Rows
-page_title: Painting Rows | RadGridView
+page_title: Painting Rows - WinForms GridView Control
-description: This article show how you can paint directly in the rows using the RowPaint event.
+description: Learn how you can paint directly in the rows using the RowPaint event in WinForms GridView .
 slug: winforms/gridview/rows/painting-rows
 tags: painting,rows
 published: True